COVID-19’s devastating effects on the economy has Appalachians like Caroline Rowcliffe chanting “solidarity, not charity.”

 Rowcliffe says all the money FACK has received has gone to purchasing supplies to distribute or into direct payments to help individuals with rent and bills.

-The STAY Project joined the Kentucky Student Environmental Coalition, or KSEC, to provide mutual aid in the form of direct payments to Appalachian youth who are struggling financially due to the pandemic.
+The STAY Project joined the Kentucky Student Environmental Coalition to provide mutual aid in the form of direct payments to Appalachian youth who are struggling financially due to the pandemic.

-“I actually would not call what STAY does mutual aid anymore,” said Murray.
+“I actually would not call what STAY does mutual aid anymore,” said Murrey.
 “We did call it mutual aid, but we decided it was actually more of material aid.”

 Through the mutual aid program sponsored by The STAY Project and KSEC, people under the age of 30 living in the state of Kentucky or the Appalachian counties of West Virginia, Virginia, Tennessee, North Carolina and Alabama could apply to receive financial support in the form of a direct payment.

-The STAY Project is classified as a non-profit organization and can only give out so much to an individual without the requestee being liable for taxes on it, which Murray called “a band-aid on a gaping wound.”
+The STAY Project is classified as a non-profit organization and can only give out so much to an individual without the requester being liable for taxes on it, which Murrey called “a Band-Aid on a gaping wound.”

-“We’re distributing the money to projects that are on the ground, mutual aid projects in people's communities so that we can refer people to those projects,” said Murray.
+“We’re distributing the money to projects that are on the ground, mutual aid projects in people's communities so that we can refer people to those projects,” said Murrey.

 According to Rowcliffe, people are struggling, and FACK is ready to help them.

-“No matter your immigration status your race, religion, gender identity expression, sexual orientation, national origin, disability, housing situation, you can always reach out to help for us,” said Rowcliffe.
+“No matter your immigration status, your race, religion, gender identity expression, sexual orientation, national origin, disability, housing situation, you can always reach out for help from us,” said Rowcliffe.
 “We will never ever disclose any information to anyone without your consent or saying, and we're here for you.”